ScratchEverywhere/ScratchEverywhere.github.io/build.md

 In order to embed a Scratch project in the executable, you'll need to compile the source code.

+## Docker

+The recommended way to compile Scratch Everywhere! is with Docker.
+It does most of the heavy lifting for you!
+Look at our [Building with Docker](/docker) section for more info.

+If you would rather compile manually, continue reading for how to do it.

+## Change App information

 If you would like to change the name of the app or any other information you can edit one of the Makefiles.